-Leslie pauses a moment, then blinks her eyes open and labors to her feet.
-“Sure,” she says.
-“Just give me a minute.
+Leslie pauses a moment, then labors to her feet.
+“Sure.
+Just give me a minute.
 I’m slow going up.”

-Michael shakes his head.
-“Let me show you the rest of the house,” he says.
+Michael shakes his head, trying to slough off the annoyance that has come over him.
+“Here.
+Let me show you the rest of the house.”

-Michael glances up and crosses the threshold to the living room, where Leslie’s mother has arranged a semi-circle of folding chairs.
+“Look at this!”
+Rick calls from the living room, where Leslie’s mother has arranged a semi-circle of folding chairs.
 Streamers festoon every surface.
-Rick stands at the foot of a bridge table set off to one side, studying the objects neatly arrayed on its surface.
-A sign above, scrawled in Leslie’s trembling hand, reads “HELP YOURSELF.”
+Rick stands before a bridge table set off to one side, studying the objects arrayed on its surface.
+A sign scrawled in Leslie’s trembling hand reads: DON’T BE SHY!
+HELP YOURSELF.